 THE VERSATILITY OF have

 The verb HAVE is very much “multi-use” (see 3.
 Multi-Use Words).
 Some of the uses are just different meanings that HAVE itself can have, while others are more grammatical, involving combination with other words or kinds of words to create particular meanings.

 This post is not about the most familiar meaning of HAVE by itself, that of “possess” or “own”.
 For a special use of that, see 163.
 Ways of Naming Properties.
-Nor is there anything about the most familiar grammatical use: combination with a “past participle” verb to form the present perfect and past perfect tenses (see 52.
-Participles Placed Just After Their Noun).
+Nor is there anything about the most familiar grammatical use: combination with a “past participle” verb to form the present perfect and past perfect tenses (touched on in 97.
+Verb Form Confusions).
 Instead, I wish to survey some less familiar uses of HAVE by itself and within larger grammatical constructions.
 The approach is similar to that with MAKE in the Guinlist post 141.
 Ways of Using MAKE.